digitallinguistics/toolbox2json/README.md

 # toolbox2json

-A Node / JavaScript library for converting [SIL][SIL] [Toolbox][Toolbox] dictionary files to [JSON][JSON].
+A Node / JavaScript library for parsing [SIL][SIL] [Toolbox][Toolbox] dictionary files and optionally converting them to [JSON][JSON].
 Useful for any linguist working with a Toolbox dictionary database.
 Runs as a module or on the command line.

 If you use this library for research purposes, please consider citing it using the following model: